maximux13/svelte-i18next/README.md

 ## Usage

+Once you've completed the [Configuration](#configuration) steps, you can start using Svelte.i18next in your Svelte components and server-side code.

+### In Svelte Components

-Then you can use that store on your components
+You can use the i18n store in your Svelte components to access translations.
+Here's an example:

 ```svelte
 <script lang="ts">